King's Bastion: 20th century

 The bastion underwent further modifications in the 20th century.
 Concrete bunkers were constructed and the structure became a lookout post.
 In addition, a 6 pounder anti-tank gun was mounted.
 After the 20th century wars, the bastion also became a saluting battery, employing four 25 pounders.
 The bastion's years as a military structure came to an end in 1961, when the King's Bastion Power Station, designed by local architect Natalio Langdon was built adjacent to the bastion's northern façade and opened in October of that year.
 While the previous electricity-generating station was under military authority, the King's Bastion Power Station was under the civil authority of the Government of Gibraltar.
 Oil storage and administration offices, among other facilities required for the day-to-day running of the station were housed within the vaults of the bastion itself.
 However, the generating station became obsolete during the late 1980s and closed down during the early 1990s.
+Through the old electrical conduit tunnels you can access the old measurement facility (BFAM) that’s located under Line wall Road.